ydahal1/ydahal1/jokes.md

-Why did the burglar hang his mugshot on the wall?
-To prove that he was framed!
+Did you hear about the bread factory burning down?
+They say the business is toast.

 [
-Fri Jul 10 00:47:55 UTC 2026
+Sat Jul 11 00:41:23 UTC 2026
  ]